 Strategic Pillar 3: Transport Accessibility and Communications Infrastructure Action/Project Rationale Timescale / Milestones 3.1: Advocate increased rail services and reduced journey times to London and key centres Increased physical connectivity will help improve market access, workforce flows and leisure/ tourism potential.
 The council will support key partners in lobbying for enhanced rail services and associated qualitative improvements for the Borough.
 Years 1 - 2 3.2: Encourage modal shift and a switch towards more sustainable forms of travel to reduce dependency upon the private car and reduce carbon emissions.
 3.2 a) Ensure a resilient and reliable transport network that reduces transport related carbon emissions.
 To maintain and enhance economic attractiveness, it will be essential to maintain a resilient and reliable transport network.
 The council will work alongside key partners to deliver a high-quality transport system that encourages modal shift and improves connectivity.
 The council will work with partners to deliver mobility hubs in the town centres and deliver quality walking and cycling networks to reduce transport related emissions and deliver health benefits.
 Ongoing 3.3: Promote infrastructure for electric vehicles Increased provision of charging facilities and use of EVs for business travel and deliveries will be important to support low carbon growth and improve air quality.
 Years 1 - 3 3.4: Support superfast digital and mobile connectivity to businesses Through: 3.4 a) Ensure all existing business parks and Key Employment Sites are connected to ultrafast broadband.
 Connection coverage and speed are vital requirements in the business community.
 This is particularly important in some of the key growth sectors in Rushmoor such as the creative and gaming sectors but is also essential for wider economic growth.
-We will map connectivity and ensure the borough's Ongoing
+The council will map connectivity and ensure the Ongoing

-3.4 b) Support enhanced connectivity to residents and businesses based at home. business parks are well provided for potentially by encouraging specific interventions.
+Strategic Pillar 3: Transport Accessibility and Communications Infrastructure Action/Project Rationale Timescale / Milestones 3.4 b) Support enhanced connectivity to residents and businesses based at home. borough's business parks are well provided for potentially by encouraging specific interventions.
 3.5: Ensure future rollout of digital fibre and mobile communication upgrades Developing future-readiness for and delivery of upgrades in technology will be essential in supporting the growth of businesses.
 This will include the delivery of a full 5G network and capacity for 6G and 7G in future.
-Years 1 - 3 This may include 5G testbeds.
+This may include 5G testbeds.
 The Borough is home to a growing digital sector and alongside other sectors it is vital that digital infrastructure remains first class and responsive to future technological enhancements.
+Years 1 - 3